Xiaoming-Zhao/DDSM-LJPEG/README.md

 # DDSM-LJPEG
-Convert DDSM Mammography of LJPEG format
+This repository is created for converting Mammography of [Digital Database for Screening Mammography (DDSM)](http://marathon.csee.usf.edu/Mammography/Database.html) form LJPEG to more ordinary format.